-One of the great things about hotel loyalty programs is that unlike airlines, they allow you to earn points for other people’s travels.
-Whether your friends or family members are tagging along with you or heading off on their own trips, you can often earn points by booking their hotel stays under your hotel rewards account.
-The up side for them is that they sometimes get access to your elite benefits.
-You, on the other hand, can help maintain those benefits (and earn points towards your own travels) by booking their hotel under your account.
+What’s great about hotel loyalty programs is that unlike airlines, they allow you to earn points for other people’s travels.
+Whether your friends or family members are tagging along with you or heading off on their own trips, you can often earn points by booking their hotel stays under your own rewards account.
+They get access to your elite benefits while you get to maintain those benefits.
 Many hotel loyalty programs allow members to earn points and elite night credit for multiple rooms during a single stay.
 But how many rooms can you earn points and elite night credit for?
 It varies by program:

 Club Carlson members can earn points for up to three rooms per reservation.
 Members must be registered guests for the duration of the stay in order to earn points.
 Elite night credit is awarded one just one room per stay.